 Assessment of the requirements of the long tail of science users

-The evolution of the LTOS platform need to implement enough SGs to get a critical mass of functionalities and tools to be attractive to the users, and start to grow.
+The evolution of the LTOS platform needs to implement enough SGs to get a critical mass of functionalities and tools to be attractive to the users, and start to grow.

 Identify the services that would be needed by potential users of the LTOS is one of the major challenges of this activity.
 LTOS users are – by definition – very diverse, and not being organized in communities is also very difficult to identify interlocutors to gather requirements.
-In other words, a survey could have been easily prepared, but we would not have known to whom it should have been submitted.

 The chosen approach has been to prepare the questionnaires addressing the service providers in EGI, the NGIs, not addressing directly the users, but gathering indirectly the users’ requirements from the services providers who have been supporting the LTOS users for years.